 PlatformWeb, macOS, Windows, Linux (browser)macOS only

-Real-time CollaborationNative, unlimited cursorsVia Sketch for Teams (cloud-based)
+Real-time CollaborationNative, unlimited cursorsVia Sketch for Teams (cloud-based, less fluid)

 Free Tier3 files, 3 pages per file, unlimited viewers30-day trial